10-OASIS-01/Autoregressive-Language-Model/README.md

 - **Customizable and Transparent**: Fully customizable pipeline, allowing for easy experimentation and adjustment at every stage.
 - **Extended Data Processing**: Supports a variety of datasets with efficient data loading and preprocessing features.
 - **Advanced Evaluation Metrics**: Provides comprehensive evaluation using BLEU, ROUGE, and Perplexity to assess model performance.
-- **Integration with Weights & Biases (Wandb)**: Built-in Wandb integration tracks experiments and visualizes key metrics in real-time.
 - **Optimized for Experimentation**: Configurable settings for model architecture, optimizer, and training parameters for easy experimentation.
+- **Local Training on Laptops**: The training code can run on laptops with a dedicated GPU, lowering the barrier to entry for learners without high-end hardware.
+- **Integration with Weights & Biases (Wandb)**: Built-in Wandb integration tracks experiments and visualizes key metrics in real time.

 ## Table of Contents